 Test, Test, Test!

 Before your live event, it is essential to test the live interpretation feature.
-This will help ensure that everything runs smoothly during the meeting and avoid any technical issues.
+Create a zoom test meeting to check and ensure that everything runs smoothly during the meeting and avoid any technical issues.

 Here are some things you should test:

 - The live interpretation feature in your Zoom account with a small group of participants.

 - How long will each interpretation take?

 - The sound quality of the interpretation.

 By testing everything out beforehand, you can avoid major issues on the day of the event and be prepared for potential problems.